 - not applicable for goods subject to prohibitions and restrictions

-- correct and complete classification / tariff classification for import customs declaration in the EU
+- correct and complete classification/tariff classification for import customs declaration in the EU

-- Record-keeping obligations 10 years
+- Record-keeping obligations are ten years.

 - Subsequent treatments, e.g. remission/refund applications for returns, post-clearance recovery, appeal procedures, etc.

 The European Commission, in close cooperation with Member States’ customs authorities and relevant e-commerce stakeholders, has produced the Importation and Exportation of low-value consignments guide.
 The Explanatory Notes on VAT e-commerce rules add relevant explanations and practical examples of customs rules, formalities, and processes, as well as the explanations on VAT e-commerce rules.

 Another significant adjustment is that merchants who arrange the resale of goods under 150 euros from a third country to the EU through an electronic interface, such as a marketplace, platform, portal or similar, will be treated as if they had received and supplied these goods themselves.
 They thus become tax debtors and liable.